ZHassanQ/PSVita-Guide/Plugins.md

 • MAIN

-ur0:tai/shellbat.suprx
+ur0:tai/vitabright.skprx

 ```

+### Notes

+- Once vitabright is installed and your Vita is restarted, it will automatically work.
+Just open the brightness settings and move the slider.
+- You can customize the gamma table that vitabright uses for OLED screens (PS Vita 1000): open the file vitabright_lut.txt and modify it according to your needs.
+Note: for now, you cannot tweak the luminosity levels of LCD screens (PS Vita 2000) without recompiling the plugin (for advanced users).
+- Note that while there is also a file named vitabright_lut_orig.txt, it's not used by vitabright and it's only here for informational purposes.
+- If you want to edit the OLED gamma table then use this **[app.]((https://github.com/ZHassanQ/Vita-Guide/releases/download/VPK/vitabright-lut-editior-1.1.vpk)** ([OLED Gamma Table Explanation](https://github.com/devnoname120/vitabright/wiki/What-is-the-format-of-the-OLED-gamma-table%3F)**)

 ## XV.
 All in One

-If you want all the suggested plugins you can easily download these two **[AIO-Plugins](https://github.com/ZHassanQ/Vita-Guide/releases/download/PRX/AIO-Plugins.zip)**, **[Patchlist](https://github.com/ZHassanQ/Vita-Guide/releases/download/PRX/Patchlist+patches.zip)** files.
-And extract it in the root of your SD Card.
-Also you will need to copy this code block:
+If you want all the suggested plugins you can easily download these **[AIO-Plugins](https://github.com/ZHassanQ/Vita-Guide/releases/download/PRX/AIO-Plugins.zip)**, **[VitaBright-Lut](https://github.com/ZHassanQ/Vita-Guide/releases/download/PRX/VitaBright_Lut.zip)**, **[VitaGrafix-Patches-list](https://github.com/ZHassanQ/Vita-Guide/releases/download/PRX/VitaGrafix-Patches-List.zip)** files.
+And extract them in:

+- AIO-Plugins in `ur0:tai` folder.
+- VitaBright-Lut in `ur0:tai` folder.
+- VitaGrafix-Patches-List in `ux0:data/VitaGrafix` folder.

+After that copy the code block down and paste it in `ur0:tai/"config.txt"` file.

 ```